seamplex/feenox/doc/sds.md

 ```

 Note that in the cases with 4 and 5 processes, the number of partitions $P$ is not a multpiple of the number of processes $N$.
-Anyway, FeenoX is able to distribute the load is able to distribute the load among the $N$ processes, even though the efficiency is slighly less than in the other cases.
+Anyway, FeenoX is able to distribute the load is able to distribute the load among the $N$ processes, even though the efficiency is slightly less than in the other cases.
 :::

 When solving PDEs, FeenoX builds the local matrices and vectors and then asks PETSc to assemble the global objects by sending non-local information as MPI messages.